 Flogging, for example, has been a common punishment since ancient times.
 Jesus was flogged before he was crucified.
 From the Middle Ages in England whipping was a common punishment for minor crimes.
 In the 18th century whipping, or flogging, was a common punishment in the British Army and Navy.
 However it was abolished in 1881.

-Among commonly used forms of corporal punishment was birching.
-This punishment meant beating a person across the backside with birch twigs.
-Once a common punishment in schools it could also be imposed by the courts for minor offences.
+Among other commonly used forms of corporal punishment there was birching.
+This punishment meant beating a person across the backside with birch twigs, and once a common punishment in schools, it could also be imposed by the courts for minor offences.

 The tawse was a punishment used in Scottish schools.
 It was a leather strap with two or three tails.
-It was used in Scotland to hit a child's hand.
-Meanwhile in the 20th century the leather strap was used in some English schools.
+It was used in Scotland to hit a child's hand, however the leather strap was used in some English schools as well.
 Children were either hit across the hands or the backside.

-However in the late 1960s and early 1970s the cane was phased out in most primary schools.
+By the late 1960s and early 1970s the cane was phased out in most primary schools.
 In England in 1987 the cane was banned in state-funded secondary schools.
 It was banned in private schools in 1999.

 Throughout history until recently most parents hit their children, but by the late 20th and early 21st century public opinion has turned against corporal punishment and in several countries it has been banned.